 If a Java program directly calls only API in these packages, it will operate on all Java-compatible platforms, regardless of the underlying OS platform.

 The sun.* packages are not part of the supported, public interface.

 A Java program that directly calls into sun.* packages is not guaranteed to work on all Java-compatible platforms.
 In fact, such a program is not guaranteed to work even in future versions on the same platform.

 Technically, nothing prevents your program from calling into sun.* by name.
 From one release to another, these classes may be removed, or they may be moved from one package to another, and it's fairly likely that their interface (method names and signatures) will change.
-(From the Sun point of view, since we are committed to maintaining the Java platform, we need to be able to change sun.* to refine and enhance the platform.)
-In this case, even if you are willing to run only on the Sun implementation, you run the risk of a new version of the implementation breaking your program.
+(From Oracle's point of view, since we are committed to maintaining the Java platform, we need to be able to change sun.* to refine and enhance the platform.)
+In this case, even if you are willing to run only on Oracle's implementation, you run the risk of a new version of the implementation breaking your program.

 Copyright © 1996, 2012, Oracle and/or its affiliates.
 All rights reserved.